shenhuiying2017/azure-docs.es-es/articles/security/security-internet-of-things-overview.md

 <properties
-   pageTitle="Información general sobre seguridad de Internet de las cosas | Microsoft Azure" description=" Los servicios de Internet de las cosas (IoT) de Azure ofrecen una amplia gama de funcionalidades.
-Este artículo le permite comprender cómo proteger sus soluciones de IoT en Azure. " services="security" documentationCenter="na" authors="TomShinder"
+   pageTitle="Internet of Things security overview | Microsoft Azure" description=" Azure internet of things (IoT) services offer a broad range of capabilities.
+This article helps you understand how to secure your IoT solutions in Azure. " services="security" documentationCenter="na" authors="TomShinder"